2014-15 Opportunities and Vacancies

 Law students and Lawyers

-LWOB offers unpaid internships to law and undergraduate students during the following periods:
+LWOB offers unpaid internships to law and undergraduate students and young lawyers during the following periods:

 January Term (1 month, full time)

 Gap Term or Gap Year (flexible)